 After Sajjan Kumar, Tytler and Kamal Nath next in line: Harsimrat Kaur Badal

-New Delhi, Dec 17: Union Minister Harsimrat Kaur Badal thanked PM Narendra Modi for setting up in 2015 an SIT to probe 1984 massacre on the request of Shiromnai Akali Dal (SAD).
+New Delhi, Dec 17: Union Minister Harsimrat Kaur Badal thanked PM Narendra Modi for setting up in 2015 a SIT to probe 1984 massacre on the request of Shiromani Akali Dal (SAD).

 After Congress leader Sajjan Kumar was sentenced to life imprisonment, Harsimrat Kaur Badal warned, "It is Sajjan Kumar today, it will be Jagdish Tytler tomorrow then Kamal Nath and eventually the Gandhi family."